 Departments and programs within the KU School of Engineering offer numerous undergraduate and advanced degrees in engineering and computing.
 Nine engineering undergraduate degree programs are accredited by the Engineering Accreditation Commission of ABET.
-The computer science undergraduate program is accredited by the Computing Accreditation Commission of ABET.
-The undergraduate programs in interdisciplinary computing and information technology will pursue accreditation through CAC of ABET as soon as they are eligible.
+The computer science and information technology undergraduate programs are accredited by the Computing Accreditation Commission of ABET.
+The undergraduate program in interdisciplinary computing will pursue accreditation through CAC of ABET as soon as it is eligible.
 The school also offers undergraduate and graduate degrees for the working professional on the KU Edwards Campus in Kansas City, as well as opportunities for continuing education and professional development through KU Continuing Education.

 Freshmen admitted to the school generally declare a major through one of the departments and programs when they enroll at KU.
 Freshmen who are undecided about which bachelor's degree to pursue take a core sequence of courses and are encouraged to choose a major during the first year.

 Departments and Programs

 Aerospace engineers design, develop and test aircraft, spacecraft and missiles and supervise the manufacture of these products.
 Aerospace engineers also use aerospace technology in remote sensing and product-oriented fields, including wind energy and automotive industries.